Jeffery Simmons

-Jeffery Bernard Simmons Jr. (born July 28, 1997) is an American football defensive tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football at Mississippi State and was drafted by the Titans with the 19th pick in the 2019 NFL Draft.
+Jeffery Bernard Simmons Jr. (born July 28, 1997) is an American professional football defensive tackle for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the Titans with the 19th pick in the 2019 NFL draft.

 College career

 After a standout career playing at Noxubee County High School in Mississippi, Simmons was considered a five-star prospect and committed to Mississippi State over Alabama and Ole Miss.

 Simmons played in 12 games, starting three, as a true freshman in 2016.
 He had a breakout season in 2017 and was a consensus selection to the 2017 All-SEC football team.
-On December 20, 2018, Simmons declared for the 2019 NFL Draft.
+On December 20, 2018, Simmons declared for the 2019 NFL draft.
 On February 12, 2019, Simmons tore his ACL while training for the draft.